As a travel agency, as well as personally, we strive for sustainable travel.

 West Africa suffers from energy poverty, leading to power cuts.
 Use electricity according to your needs, however turn off lights, fans and air-conditioners when leaving a room!

 Get rechargeable batteries for your equipment or use a solar charger.
 The Waka Waka* is a great travel accessory: a powerful solar torch, also available as a torch/charger with a USB and mini USB port to recharge your equipment.
 When using non-rechargeable batteries, recycle them at home.

 Treating the locals

 Treat local people with the respect you would like to receive from them.
-Adjust your clothing to local customs and delicacies.
+Adjust your clothing to local customs and sensibilities.

 Ask permission before taking pictures of people.
 If you promise someone a print, make sure to give or send it.
-It’ll contribute to a positive image of tourism and makes for a lasting memory!
+It will contribute to a positive image of tourism and makes for a lasting memory.

 By buying souvenirs and local products you’ll contribute to a fair income for the local people.
 On top of that they are great gifts and reminders of your journey.

 * We warmly recommend these products based on our own experiences.